Feedback, complaints and challenges: Planning and Environment Decisions Wales

 Perhaps you could change some aspect of your proposal to increase its acceptability.
 For example, if the Inspector thought your extension would look out of place, could it be re-designed to be more in keeping with its surroundings?
 If so, you can make a revised application to the local planning authority.
 Talking to a planning officer about this might help you explore your options.

-The Planning Inspectorate cannot intervene as it is the local planning authority’s responsibility to ensure conditions are complied with.
+Planning and Environment Decisions Wales cannot intervene as it is the local planning authority’s responsibility to ensure conditions are complied with.
 You should therefore contact the local planning authority as it has discretionary powers to take enforcement action if a condition is being ignored.

 4. Challenging a decision in the High Court